Hendrik-code/spineps/README.md

 ### Installed as package:

 1. Activate your venv
-2. Run `mriseg -h` to see the arguments
+2. Run `spineps -h` to see the arguments

 ### Installed as local clone: